Bachelor of Science (BSc)

 Freshwater science is designed to give you a broad perspective on inland waters.
 The program concentrates on understanding the science behind emerging environmental issues facing society using a highly interdisciplinary approach.
 Emerging issues include: land-use/water interactions, toxicants in the aquatic environment, and potential effects of global climate change on aquatic environments and water resources.
 Students study aquatic chemistry, hydrology, aquatic organisms, and the health of aquatic ecosystems.

 At UBC Okanagan, you can complete a Bachelor of Science (BSc) with a major or honours in freshwater science.

 UBC Okanagan’s freshwater science program offers a wide variety of foundational and advanced courses that prepare students for careers in freshwater or environmental sectors.

 - EESC 435 — Applied Fluvial Geomorphology Field Techniques

 - BIOL 375 — Flora and Fauna of Inland Waters

-The following links takes you to freshwater science program details in the Okanagan Academic Calendar, a comprehensive guide to all programs, courses, services, and academic policies at the University of British Columbia:
+The following link takes you to freshwater science program details in the Okanagan Academic Calendar, a comprehensive guide to all programs, courses, services, and academic policies at The University of British Columbia:

 Bachelor of Science (BSc)